lukearend/osrs-hiscores/README.txt

 Run `make init` to set up virtual environment.

+The virtual environment must be activated to work interactively with python.
+To do this, run `source env/bin/activate` in the top-level directory.

 Run `make help` to see all available `make` commands.

 Run `make build-data` to download and build raw dataset by scraping official OSRS hiscores.
 This consists of the following four stages: